AsherJingkongChen/video-compression-assignment/outputs/README.md

 Quantize and encode YCbCr 4:2:0 images and recover them.

-Below is the Huffman codebook from quantization level to code:
+Taking quantization levels as symbols, here are the Huffman tree and code table used:

 ```python
 {0: '10000001',